bkawan/SimilarWebCrawler/README.md

 ### project 2 similaerwebcrawlerusingregex

-parsing js variable Sw.preloadedData from url which contain all the data
+parsing js variable Sw.preloadedData from url which contain all the necessary data

 $ scrapy crawl SimilarWebCrawlerUsingRegx